GarmanGroup/RADDOSE-3D/README.md

 ProteinHeavyAtoms Zn 0.333 S 6  # heavy atoms added to protein part of the
                                 # monomer, i.e. S, coordinated metals,
                                 # Se in Se-Met
+                                # Note: If a sequence file is used S does not
+                                # need to be added

 SolventHeavyConc P 425          # concentration of elements in the solvent
                                 # in mmol/l.
 Oxygen and lighter elements
                                 # should not be specified